 9. Bananas

-Bananas are a tropical fruit that are widely consumed around the world.
+Bananas are tropical fruits that are widely consumed around the world.
 Bananas are sweet and creamy, and they are a good source of carbohydrates, fiber, potassium, and vitamin B6.
 They also contain other beneficial phytochemicals, such as dopamine and catechin.

 Bananas can help you sleep better, as they contain magnesium, potassium, and tryptophan.
 Magnesium and potassium are minerals that can relax your muscles and nerves, and lower your blood pressure.
 Tryptophan is an amino acid that can increase the levels of serotonin and melatonin in your brain.